ankitakotadiya/Data-Engineering-ML/AWS QuickSight.md

 * Share the dashboard so other people can use the dashboard, even if they don't use the analysis that it's based on.
 * Add more data to create more analyses and dashboards.

+### Creating a dataset using Amazon Athena data
+To create a new Athena connection profile (less common), use the following steps:
+* In the FROM NEW DATA SOURCES section, choose the Athena data source card.
+* For Data source name, enter a descriptive name.
+* For Athena workgroup, choose your workgroup.
+* Choose Validate connection to test the connection.
+* Choose Create data source.
+* (Optional) Select an IAM role ARN for queries to run as.

+On the Choose your table screen, do the following:
+a.
+For Catalog, choose one of the following:
+   * If you are using Athena Federated Query, choose the catalog you want to use.
+   * Otherwise, choose AwsDataCatalog.

+b.
+Choose one of the following:
+   * To write a SQL query, choose Use custom SQL.
+   * To choose a database and table, choose your catalog that contains your databases from the dropdown under Catalog.
+Then, choose a database from the dropdown under Database and choose a table from the Tables list that appears for your database.